Anti-corruption campaign under Xi Jinping: Background

-Anti-corruption efforts have been on the agenda of successive Chinese leaders, though the effectiveness of these campaigns have varied.
+Anti-corruption efforts have been on the agenda of successive Chinese leaders, though the effectiveness of these campaigns has varied.
 Since economic reforms began in 1978, political corruption in China has grown significantly.
 The types of offenses vary, though usually they involve trading bribes for political favours, such as local businesses trying to secure large government contracts or subordinates seeking promotions for higher office.

-At the 18th Party Congress, both outgoing General Secretary Hu Jintao and incoming party leader Xi Jinping repeatedly emphasized corruption is a threat to the party's survival.
-Xi made special mention of corruption in his inaugural speech as General Secretary on November 15, 2012.
+At the 18th Party Congress, both outgoing General Secretary Hu Jintao and incoming party leader Xi Jinping repeatedly emphasized that corruption is a threat to the party's survival.
+Xi made special mention of corruption in his inaugural speech as General Secretary on 15 November 2012.
 In his first days in office, Xi vowed to crack down on "tigers and flies", that is, high-ranking officials and petty civil servants alike.
 He also warned his colleagues on the Politburo that corruption would "doom the party and state."

 First regional inspections

-The first salvos of the campaign was the abrupt sacking of Sichuan Deputy Party Secretary Li Chuncheng, which took place in December 2012, shortly after Xi took office as leader of the CCP.
-The first batch of central inspection teams were dispatched in the third quarter of 2013 to various Chinese provinces, including Jiangxi, Inner Mongolia, Chongqing, and Hubei.
+The first salvos of the campaign were the abrupt sacking of Sichuan Deputy Party Secretary Li Chuncheng, which took place in December 2012, shortly after Xi took office as leader of the CCP.
+The first batch of central inspection teams was dispatched in the third quarter of 2013 to various Chinese provinces, including Jiangxi, Inner Mongolia, Chongqing, and Hubei.
 A handful of provincial-level officials were investigated for corruption and removed from office as a result of the first round of inspection work.
 Of these regions, the inspection team in charge of Jiangxi uncovered far-reaching official corruption in the province, bringing down about a dozen officials, including Lieutenant Governor Yao Mugen.
 The inspection work in Hubei province also resulted in about a dozen cases, including that of Lieutenant Governor Guo Youming.
 In Inner Mongolia, head of the party's regional United Front department Wang Suyi was detained.